Leave this area.

 The note in my pocket preoccupied my mind.

 I do not have to think about coordinating my actions on the brake pedal, accelerator, and the gear shift, as they blend with the emphatic, and sometimes urgent twists on the steering.
-But however it happens, all this wonder of my being was, unthinkingly, enabling the vehicle to progress sloly along this section of the ‘route’, as it ran through the thick bush tucking below, and hugging the lea side of a low ridge, which heralds the beginning of the almost imperceptible climb up out of the broad flat basin of the Kafue valley.
+But however it happens, all this wonder of my being unthinkingly enabled the vehicle to progress sloly along this section of the ‘route’, as it ran through the thick bush tucking below, and hugging the lea side of a low ridge.
+It heralds the beginning of the almost imperceptible climb up out of the broad flat basin of the Kafue valley.

-This lefdt my mind free to think about what I was going to say at the meeting scheduled at the park HQ at Chunga.
+This left my mind free to think about what I was going to say at the meeting scheduled at the park HQ at Chunga.

 As usual, earlier, much earlier, I had been stirred from sleep by the splash of the hippos as they returned from their nocturnal grazing.
 A few of the pod had taken to nibbling the stubble of the lodge lawns like a scattering of sheep, before heading deeper along their ‘hippo highways’, towards their principal grazing areas further from the river.

-Hippos are always a concern Ida, the camp manager, held for guests who had imbibed a tad too much, and wanted to walk, alone, the few hundred meters from the lodges lounge ‘chitenge ‘to their chalets.
+Hippos are always a concern Idaa, the camp manager, held for guests who had imbibed a tad too much, and wanted to walk, alone, the short distance from the lodges lounge ‘chitenge ‘to their chalets.
 Especially in the early evenings when the hippos leave the waters of the river.
-When would a hippo feel cut off if a guest passed too close between a seemingly slow and lumbering giant and the river.
+Would a hippo feel cut off if a guest passed too close between a seemingly slow and lumbering giant and the river.
 The speed that a hippo can run is astonishing and its bite often fatal.

 I had roused before dawn.
-I knew that as these massive creatures passed bck between the chalets and the camp area where I resided, where they would spend the rest of the day in the river, they would be fed, and not tarrying to nibble.
+I knew that as these massive creatures passed bck between the chalets and the camp area where I resided, they would be fed, and not tarrying to nibble.
+Once there, they would spend the rest of the day in the river.

-Thus it was quite unconcernedly, in the pre-dawn darkness, that I stood and sipped my cup of sweet strong coffee under the eves of the thatched cooking chitenge.
-It was across the bare swept ground from the big airy canvas tent which had served as my home for the last few months.
-Looking up to the apex of the thatch roof which spread like a giant dark umbrella high above me, I could just see, under its eves, the outlines of the leafy Acacia and Lead-wood trees that make up the riverine riperia outside.
+Thus it was quite unconcernedly, in the pre-dawn darkness, that I stood and sipped my cup of sweet, strong coffee under the eves of the thatched cooking chitenge.
+It was across the bare, swept ground from the big, airy canvas tent which had served as my home for the last few months.
+Looking up to the apex of the thatched roof, which spread like a giant dark umbrella high above me, I could just see, under its eves, the outlines of the leafy Acacia and Leadwood trees that make up the riverine riperia outside.

 Once at the pontoon, I had to wait for the operating crew to arrive from their huts, to where the raft was beached on the opposite bank.
 They seldom get going before 7am, and if an earlier crossing is needed, it takes a lot of shouting and banging on the steel pillar which holds the anchor cable across the river, to rouse a response from the far bank.

-But luckily I was not the first, there was already a small vehicle waiting, and doing the rousing.
-Like the Landcruiser I was driving it was also a Toyota, but it was a Corolla sedan.
-A dull scuffed grey in color it had seen better days, with smooth tires, and with a crack running from side to side the whole length of the windshield.
+Luckily, I was not the first.
+There was already a small vehicle waiting, doing the rousing.
+Like the Land-cruiser I was driving it was also a Toyota, but it was a Corolla sedan.
+A dull, scuffed grey in color, it had seen better days, with smooth tires and a crack running from side to side the whole length of the windshield.

 I spoke to the driver.
 He and his cousin were heading from Chifumpa to Lusaka.
 With them were three wives and five children.

-Upstream, along the west bank of the Lunga, from the confluence, sprawling north and west, all the way across the bush and wide open dambos to the edge of the Busandga plains, is the unknown.
+Upstream from the confluence along the west bank of the Lunga, sprawling north and west all the way across the bush and wide-open dambos to the edge of the Busandga plains, is the unknown.
 It is a huge area, ignored for decades by the authorities, leaving a vacuum of civil law and order.
-Even Geverton, the oldest of the ZAWA scouts based at the lodge, said that he had last patrolled there over two decades ago.
+Even Geverton, the oldest of the ZAWA scouts based at the lodge, said that he last patrolled there over two decades ago.

-It was to that edge where Ida had sent Morse and Kings .
-They were tasked to continue the casting of the concrete cinder blocks which would be used in the construction of our future Chukudzi Island fly camp, our camp on the edge of the unknown Lunga land.
+It was to this unknown land that Idaa had sent Morse and Kings.
+They were tasked to continue the casting of the concrete cinder blocks which would be used in the construction of our future Chukudzi Island fly camp: our camp on the edge of the unknown Lunga land.

-Morse and Kings had found the bags of cement, transported there a week before, slashed, and on top of them the paper and its scribbled message.
+Morse and Kings had found the bags of cement, transported there a week before, slashed, and on top of them a piece of paper with a scribbled message.

 Leave this area.

-Even the stupid scouts know not to be here.
+Even the scouts know not to be here.